Do you have specific questions about our online application process? Read our Frequently Asked Questions for Online Submission.

 Please refer to our Competitive Grants table for more information.

 We generally do not fund competitive grant applications for:

 If you answer “yes” to the above questions, you are ready to consider submitting an application.
 If you still have questions, please feel free to contact our Vice President for Programs, Karin Demarest at 707.303.9621.

 All of our grant applications are submitted electronically.
 Please go to the Competitive Grants Table to find the online application and accompanying forms for your field of interest.
 Read more Frequently Asked Questions for Online Submission

 You may apply to each program, as long as you meet the grant criteria.
 Generally, you may submit only one application per grant program per year.
 However, multi-service organizations (those that have distinct program departments serving different fields) may submit multiple applications.

 Yes, it is fine to reapply for additional years of support provided the grant goals and criteria still align with your program outcomes.

 This refers to an Internal Revenue Service designation code that verifies that an organization is charitable, tax-exempt, and nonprofit.
 Community Foundation’s due diligence on grant applicants includes verifying 501(c)(3) status.

-Our 2015 grantmaking criteria and timelines, including the dates when applicants will be notified if their proposals will be funded, will be posted on our website at the beginning of December.
+Our grantmaking criteria and timelines, including the dates when applicants will be notified if their proposals will be funded, will be posted on our website under the Apply for Grants page.